Samih Darwazah: Publications

 In 2004, Darwazah published his business memoir, Building a Global Success.

 Personal life

 He was married to Samira Fadli and they had four children, sons Said and Mazen, and daughters May and Hana, all of whom survived him.
 His son, Said Darwazah, succeeded him as CEO in 2007.

-The Dawraz family founded the Samih Darwaz Center for Innovation Management and Entrepreneurship at the Suliman S. Olayan School of Business at American University of Beirut in 2011.
+The Darwazah family founded the Samih Darwazah Center for Innovation Management and Entrepreneurship at the Suliman S. Olayan School of Business at American University of Beirut in 2011.